Brutal truth of epidemic in Liberian slum where footballer George Weah grew up as number of orphans ‘hits 12,000’

 Gethin Chamberlain for MailOnline, 12 November 2014

 Three-year-old Emmanuel Thompson appears first, peering through the doorway of the house in the Clara Town slum.
-Then tiny Mercy McGill, trots out, and soon there are 10 children running around, shrieking, laughing, looking incredibly cute… and potentially carrying deadly Ebola.
+Then tiny Mercy McGill trots out and soon there are 10 children running around, shrieking and laughing. unaware they are now potentially infected with the deadly Ebola virus.

 For every one of these children has emerged from the house of a man who bled to death just two days ago from the terrifying virus.
 Each one of their smiling, innocent faces is a ticking Ebola timebomb – but for all the claims that the disease is under control in Liberia, no one in authority has done anything to monitor or check them.